The Definitive Guide to Dealing with Relationship Conflict [Part 1]

 Step 1: Self-Examination

-Before diving into the conflict, examine your focus.
+Before diving into the Conflict, examine your focus.
 Are you focused on building a beautiful, passionate relationship, or are you focused on defending yourself?
-Your focus determines the direction of your relationship4.
+Your focus determines the direction of your relationship.

 Step 2: Open Dialogue